koalalorenzo/blog/content/posts/202003-immutable-infrastructure-vault.md

 and find the latest one[^not-enough-time].

 ## Conclusion

-While exploring it, I have discovered that some of these goals are actually harder than I thoguht.
-The process required a lot of tools, but after a little the beneifts are clear and I will keep using this to deploy Nomad, Consul and other components.
-This is for sure an SRE or DevOps project as it requires more infrastructure knowledge and tools that are not required by developers, even if this gives space to deploy VMs instead of docker containers.
+Is it worth it? **YES**, but not for every workload.

-I would use Immutable Infrastructure to deploy kuberentes minions, Nomad clients or Cockroach, but afther this I will not replace docker containers with VM!
+I would use Immutable Infrastructure to deploy kuberentes minions, Nomad clients or Cockroach nodes, but afther this I will not replace docker containers with VMs!
+The main reason is that it is not scaling quickly as when scaling vertically.
+Running upgrades of a full OS is defenetively way less efficient than simply upgrading to a different docker container.
+I would use Immutable Infrastructure to deploy Hosts of multi-tenants platforms, so that the services can scale vertically with a scheduler while the hosts can scale horizontally with the cloud provider and reduce downtimes.

-The main reason is that it is not scaling quickly as when scaling vertically and running upgrades of a full OS is defenetively way less efficient than simply upgrading to a different docker container.
-I would use Immutable Infrastructure to deploy Hosts of multi-tenants platforms, so that the services can scale vertically with a scheduler while the hosts can scale horizontally with the cloud provider.
+While exploring it, I have discovered that some of my goals are actually harder without IaC tools.
+The process required a lot of them, but after a little the beneifts are clear and I will keep using this to deploy and maintain Nomad, Consul and other components.
+I see SREs and DevOps Engineers having their life simplified by using Immutable Infrastucture.

 As a result, I have decided to keep running a Qm64's instance of Hashicorp Vault this way.
-It allows me to publicly expose the repository and remove every secret from the code, and gives me a little more safety as I know nobody (not even me) can SSH into it!
+It allows me to publicly expose the repository and remove every secret from the code, and gives me a little more safety as I know nobody can SSH into it!

-I could have simplified it, I might in the future but due to time constraints I limited myself to not implementing some features:
+Honestly, I could have simplified it, I might in the future but due to time constraints I limited myself to not implementing some features:

 - Auto unseal[^aws-kms] and a Cluster setup you gain: